Sunday, February 17, 2008

 We talk of a war against cancer but we forget that, in any war, if the forces at your disposal are fragmented then at best you lose the war and at worst you shoot yourself.
 “Friendly fire” is a perennial risk when some of your allies have complex and potent equipment that they don’t fully understand how to use.
 Yet, in some countries, politicians seem determined to make things worse, fragmenting systems further in their continuing ideological pursuit of “patient choice”.

-European Cancer Patients Coalition, and herself a survivor of colo-rectal cancer, agreed both to contribute to our book and speak at the conference.
+It is far too easy to overlook the role of the patient.
+We were extremely fortunate that Lynn Faulds Wood, president of the European Cancer Patients Coalition, and herself a survivor of colo-rectal cancer, agreed both to contribute to our book and speak at the conference.
 She reminded us that a diagnosis of cancer is the beginning of a long and complex journey.
 Our role, as researchers and practitioners, is to ensure that the patient has a map, signposts, pathways along which to travel and places to rest.

 There is still a great deal to be done in cancer prevention.
 The past few years have seen enormous progress against tobacco, with increasing numbers of countries banning smoking in public places.
 Yet many of these bans still have exceptions that will have to be tightened in the future and some countries have yet to do anything.
 Worryingly, the tobacco companies are working hard to subvert the bans.
 Their worry is that, given most smokers do want to quit, they will use the opportunities offered by the bans to wean themselves off their addiction to nicotine.
 The industry needs to find ways of ensuring that people remain addicted.
 It is doing this in several ways.
 First, it is campaigning to legalise sales of snus, a form of oral tobacco, across Europe.
 It is currently sold only in Sweden and Norway.
-As we show in a
+As we show in a recent paper, the industry’s claims for its effectiveness as an aid to quitting are without foundation.
+Second, it is producing mini-cigarettes, so that smokers can pop out for a few minutes and get a quick nicotine fix without having to smoke a whole cigarette.
+At the same time, other companies are producing electronic devices that extract the nicotine from tobacco without producing smoke (something the tobacco industry is less keen on because it clearly highlights the role of nicotine as an addictive drug).
+During the conference a Dutch court ruled that the last of these products, the electronic device, could lawfully be regulated as a drug.
+This is an extremely important decision as it now opens the way for regulating all nicotine products sold in Europe just like any other pharmaceutical product.

 Screening is a key element in secondary prevention.
 Witold Zatonski, from Warsaw, compared the highly effective, population-based, and carefully managed Finnish cervical cancer screening programme with the much less effective, opportunistic, and essentially unmanaged German model.
 Finland has brought deaths from cervical cancer down to a very low level while in Germany the death rate remains about twice as high as in Finland.
 Yet while a typical Finnish woman will have 7 cervical smears in her lifetime, a typical German woman will have 50.
 Yes, five zero!
 The explanation?
 Hardly a surprise – German doctors are paid for each smear taken, while the insurance funds do almost nothing to promote evidence-based care.
 Clearly, many countries still have a long way to go.